emelocoton189/uxd-research-repo/case-studies/01-nsf.md

 <br>
 <br>
 **✨ Takeaway:** <br>
 This wasn’t just about fixing a form.
 It was about listening closely, advocating diplomatically, and designing a system that gave people peace of mind.
-It reminded me that sometimes the most powerful UX work happens before a single pixel is drawn; when I'm brave enough to ask, “Are we even solving the right problem?”
+It reminded me that sometimes the most powerful UX work happens before a single pixel is drawn; when I'm brave enough to ask, “Is there a better way?”